2006 Baton Rouge church shooting: Charges and pre-trial process

 After his arrest, Anthony Bell was charged with multiple counts of murder, attempted murder and kidnapping.
 On June 15, 2006, a grand jury formally indicted Bell for five counts of first-degree murder and one count of attempted first-degree murder.
 Baton Rouge prosecutor Mark Dumaine confirmed that he would seek the death penalty for Bell, calling the shooting the "most heinous" he ever handled as a prosecutor.

-By April 2007, Bell had underwent at least three psychiatric assessments to determine his mental competency to claim trial for the church shootings.
+By April 2007, Bell had undergone at least three psychiatric assessments to determine his mental competency to claim trial for the church shootings.

 In July 2007, a psychologist for the defence testified in a pre-trial hearing that Bell possessed the mental ability of a young child and was therefore mentally incompetent to stand trial for the murders of his wife and four in-laws.

 On September 1, 2007, District Judge Todd Hernandez ruled that Bell was mentally competent to stand trial for the murders, accepting the evidence from two other psychiatric experts that Bell was fit to plead and claim trial for the shooting.
 A month later, Bell requested to represent himself and fire his lawyers as they were allegedly not protecting his rights or compliant with his instructions, but the request was denied.
 Bell eventually relented and dropped his request to represent himself at trial in November 2007.

+On December 14, 2007, Bell's lawyers argued that the possibility of Bell receiving the death penalty should be quashed on the grounds that Bell had an Intelligence quotient in the low 50's, but the judge kept the death penalty as a possibility.

 On February 28, 2008, Bell's second request to represent himself in his trial was accepted by District Judge Todd Hernandez.